 - declared dangerous by another council.

-If a dog is declared as dangerous, under the Domestic Animals Act, the owner must:
+If we declare a dog as dangerous, the Act states the owner must:

 - place warning signs prominently at the each entrance of the premises

-- ensure the dog is wearing a lead and a muzzle when outside its premises.
+- place a lead and muzzle on the dog anytime it is outside its premises.